ITKTools/ITKTools/README.md

 Building
 --------
-- Create a 'build' directory:
+- Create a 'bin' directory at the same level as the 'src' directory:
-mkdir build
+ITKTools]$ mkdir bin

-- From the new 'build' directory, run cmake on the source directory: cd build cmake ../
+- From the new 'build' directory, run cmake on the source directory:
+ITKTools]$ cd bin
+bin]$ cmake ../src

-- Run 'make' from the 'build' directory
+- Run 'make' from the 'build' directory bin]$ make

 Contributing
 ------------